Duke-QCD/trento/doc/usage.rst

 The ``U`` and ``U2`` sets are given in this recent `overview of particle production from PHENIX <http://inspirehep.net/record/1394433>`_.
 All other Woods-Saxon parameters (including ``U3``) and the Hulthén wavefunction parameters are from the `PHOBOS Glauber model <http://inspirehep.net/record/1310629>`_.

+In addition, ``trento`` can read arbitrary nuclear configurations saved in HDF5 files.
+See :ref:`manual-configs` below.

 General options
 ---------------
 These are general options that don't fit in any other category.